Deltaspace0/penniless-pilgrim/README.md

 - Next tax shows when hovering over next node (if pilgrim can go there).
 - Grid can be resized to have different dimensions other than 5x5.
 - Interface can be customized via [config.json](assets/config.json).
+- Config can be saved and loaded from file.

 ## License
 - This project is licensed under the [MIT license](LICENSE.md).